How Nonjudicial Foreclosures Work

 • Notice through publication and posting.
 In a couple of states, the borrower gets notice only by publication and posting.

-For the specific procedures in your state, check out the link to your state in our Summary of State Foreclosure Laws.
+For the specific procedures in your state, check out the link to your state in our Key Aspects of State Foreclosure Law: 50-State Chart.

 State law often provides a right to reinstate the loan by catching up on what you owe, plus fees and costs, by a particular deadline before the sale.
 The deed of trust might also provide a reinstatement deadline before a foreclosure sale.
 With some exceptions, however, once the sale occurs, your house is gone.

-If you don't reinstate the loan, the home will be sold at an auction.
+If you don't reinstate the loan (or work out another way to stop the foreclosure sale), the home will be sold at an auction.
 The foreclosing lender can credit bid up to the total amount of the debt, plus foreclosure fees and costs, while any other parties must bid in cash or a cash equivalent, like a cashier's check.

 If allowed by state law, the lender might later file a suit against you to get a deficiency judgment if the proceeds from the foreclosure sale didn't fully pay off the debt.
 If the court grants a deficiency judgment against you, you remain responsible for paying the deficiency after the foreclosure sale.